 When to apply?

-The priority date to complete the FAFSA is March 15.
 You must reapply for financial aid each year.
 The NSCC school code for the FAFSA is 007534.

 How do I pay for books and supplies?